GoogleChrome/web.dev/src/site/content/en/blog/responsive-web-design-basics/index.md

 consider adding a breakpoint.

 <figure class="w-figure">
-  {% Img src="image/admin/C4IGJw9hbPXKnTSovEXS.jpg", alt="Screenshot of a a page of text on a mobile device", width="692", height="845" %}
+  {% Img src="image/admin/C4IGJw9hbPXKnTSovEXS.jpg", alt="Screenshot of a a page of text on a mobile device", width="400", height="488", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     The text as read on a mobile device.
   </figcaption>
 </figure>

 <figure class="w-figure">
-  {% Img src="image/admin/rmsa1EB5FpvWV0vFIpTF.jpg", alt="Screenshot of a a page of text on a desktop browser", width="800", height="377" %}
+  {% Img src="image/admin/rmsa1EB5FpvWV0vFIpTF.jpg", alt="Screenshot of a a page of text on a desktop browser", width="800", height="377", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     The text as read on a desktop browser with a breakpoint added to constrain the line length.
   </figcaption>